JimiHenning/Workout-Playlist-Generator/README.md

 ## Future Enhancements

 - Integration of advanced clustering algorithms for playlist personalization.
-- Addition of user login for saving and retrieving playlists.
+- Expanding the dataset for enhanced separation and granularity, include all genres.
 - Support for genre-based recommendations.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

-## Acknowledgmen